Colorado Bend State Park

 Description

 Colorado Bend State Park is located at the former sites of the Gorman and Lemons Ranches north of Lake Buchanan.
-It was probably named after the location of the park headquarter, in the middle of a long left bend of the Colorado River.
-The park offers wild cave tours, both guided and self guided.
-All caves in the park are closed except for the two tours, but special permits are available.
-There are various hazards in the caves such as low oxygen levels and poisonous gases.
-So talk to the people at the Visitor Center for detailed information.
-Reservations are highly recommended for both cave tours due to the limited number of people which can participate.
+It was probably named after the location of the park headquarters, in the middle of a long left bend of the Colorado River.
+The park offers wild cave tours, both guided and self-guided.
+All caves in the park are closed except for the two tours.
+The tours are operated by the Nichols Outdoor Adventures, online booking on the park website is mandatory.

-Crawling Wild Cave Exploration is self-guided, a map to the cave entrance, cave survey and further information are provided.
-This cave is rather narrow, with tight crawl spaces, definitely not for people with claustrophobia.
+Adventure Tour is a caving tour, this cave is rather narrow, with tight crawl spaces, definitely not for people with claustrophobia.
 Bring full caving equipment: old clothes, clothes for change, sturdy boots or rubber boots, elbow and knee pads, and gloves.
 Long pants and long sleeves are essential.
+Helmet, headlamp, and knee pads are provided, but you may bring your own.